ComputeCanada/dhsi-coding-fundamentals-2018/CLI/CommandLineWalkThrough.md

 	$ grep whale MobyDick.txt

-**grep** is the command to use a regular expression search tool on a specified set of files.
-While it looks like we are passing it a work what we are really doing is passing it a set of characters in the form of a "regular expression".
-While what we will be doing here will mostly consist of the word "whale" you need to see what they can do and for that we need to do two things:

-1. Go to the course website and copy all the text under the **General Information** section.
-2. Go to [**http://regexpal.com**](http://regexpal.com) and paste that text into the box that says "Write your data here..."

-[At this point spend a little bit of time showing them how RegexPal works so that they can just what is happening and get an idea for what they can do in the future.
+[Here we should spend a little bit of time focusing on getting only the word whale and not other words that don't count' like "whaler".
+This will prompt reminding them about the pipe character.
+At this point spend a little bit of time showing them how [https://regex101.com/]() works so that they can just what is happening and get an idea for what they can do in the future.
 Make sure to point out the the quick reference menu and that they can overburden the tool by dumping too much text in the data panel.]

+The regex solution is: `\b[Ww]hales?\b`

 We can have it provide line numbers (like **cat**) with the -n flag